MonoScyron/ao3-enhancer/README.md

 ## Features
 Note: Keep in mind that this extension is currently heavily work-in-progress.

-### Kudos to Hit Ratio
+#### Kudos to Hit Ratio
 Adds a kudos to hit percentage to the stats list of a work.

+#### Auto-exclude Tags/Fandoms
+Automatically excludes entered tags/fandoms via the AO3 filter when searching for works.

+#### Auto-exclude Archive Warnings.
+Automatically excludes selected warnings via the AO3 filter when searching for works.

-### Auto-select Default Language
+#### Auto-select Default Language
-Automatically applies a selected language to the filter when clicking on a tag/fandom.
+Automatically applies a selected language to the AO3 filter when searching for works.

-### Search within results
+#### Search within results
-Automatically searches within results with a supplied query when clicking on a tag/fandom.
+Automatically searches within results with a supplied query when searching for works.